Waqar-107/Upsellx-Collector-API/README.md

 - Fetch the webpage of the company and analyze the DOM for data.
 - Save the data in the database for future use.

+# How I have Approached the Problem

+- I have used a Node.js backend.
+I have a route, `/api/get_data` that is a `get method` and takes a `query parameter` `url`.
+The `url` is the website of the company whose information we want.

+- First, the database is checked, whether the particular website has been scraped or not.
+If yes then the saved data is returned.
+Otherwise the site is fetched.

+- After fetching the website, the response is fed to `JSDOM` which helps to analyze the DOM.
+Basically I have looked for contact informations, title, about, social media links, etc.

+- After getting the available social media links, the pages are fetched and the responses are saved in the database.

+- `Play Store` and `Apple Store` links are also looked so that we can get insights about the usage of their app, if they have any.

+- Finally, the informations are saved in the database and response is returned to the client.

+# System Diagram